netrix-emea/on-air/on-air-display/README.md

 * Install the ESP32 board software
 * Install the required libraries
 * Rename the iot.h.templ to iot.h and fill in the required fields
+* Change the PIN id for the LED controller.
 * Run compile and upload to the esp32